Soubkia/javascript-style-guide/README.md

 # JavaScript Style Guide

-This is an introduction.
-Insert introduction here.
+This guide is based on the [Node.js Style Guide](https://github.com/felixge/node-style-guide) by [Felix Geisendörfer](http://felixge.de/).

 ## Table of contents